swiftlang/swift-evolution/proposals/NNNN-suppressed-associated-types.md

 }
 ```

-#### Retroactive Protocol Inheritance
+#### Bonus Protocol Conformances

 Even if the cost of introducing a new protocol is justified, it is still an
 ABI break to introduce a new inherited protocol to an existing one.
 That's for good reason: a library author may add new requirements that are
 unfulfilled by existing users, and that should result in a linking error.

-However, it might be possible to allow "retroactive" protocol inheritance, which
+However, it might be possible to allow "bonus" protocol conformances, which
-adds the inheritance along with default implementations of all inherited
-requirements:
+adds an extra conformance to any type that conforms to some other protocol:

 ```swift
 protocol NewQueue {